nytimes/drone-gdm/doc/DEVELOPMENT.md

  - `make clean` - clean any compiler generated output from the repo

 ### Dependency Management
-:information_source: This project uses [go dep](https://github.com/golang/dep) for dependency management.
+:information_source: This project uses [go dep](https://github.com/golang/dep) for dependency management - [3rd party dependencies](../vendor) are _committed into the repo_.

-Additionally, the [3rd party dependencies](../vendor) are _committed into the
+> :construction: We are in the process of migrating to [go mod](https://blog.golang.org/using-go-modules).
-repo_.

 The usual commands apply:
  - `dep ensure` - to make sure dependencies are up to date
  - `go vet` - ensure code sanity
  - `go build` - build for local platform